catlinman/foobar2000/README.md

 *What's included?*

 - Clean and dark interface with simple navigation.
+- Simple rating and number of plays view.
 - Searching and playing of YouTube videos.
 - Cover art viewer and cover flow panel.
 - Real time synced lyric viewer panel.